grodansparadis/vscp-doc-spec/vscp_over_binary.md

 | Argument | Description |
 | :---: | ----------- |
 | 0-1 | Test to perform |

+### WCYD - What Can You Do, find out what a node supports.
+Find out what a node supports.
+The reply argument is a 64-bit bitfield with supported commands and features on the device.
+The bitfield is described [here](https://docs.vscp.org/spec/latest/#/./class2.protocol?id=type20)

+#### Argument
+Eight bytes representing the 64-bit bitfield with supported commands and features on the device.
+MSB first.

 ### SHUTDOWN - Shutdown device (privileged command)